bhargav-vlsi/ASIC-Design-IIITB/ReadMe.md

 ### Sequential logic optimization

-We have used few examples of seuqential circuits to demonstrate optimization done by yosys.
+We have used few examples of sequential circuits to demonstrate optimization done by yosys.

 ```
 yosys> read_liberty -lib <path to lib file>